TABLE OF CONTENTS:

 A daily standing charge is used to cover the fixed costs of making gas and/or electricity available for you to use.
 It is charged against each meter, so if you have one gas meter and one electricity meter, you will be charged two standing charges.
 Standing charges are usually given in terms of pence per day (per meter), e.g. 25p/day.

 Your standing charge keeps your home connected to the energy network, including maintaining your meter, maintaining the network, and ensuring energy can be transported to your home.
 Your standing charge also contributes towards the cost of government initiatives like reducing carbon emissions and supporting vulnerable customers.
+When an energy supplier goes out of business, Ofgem often appoints another energy supplier to take over the customer base left without a supplier as part of the Supplier of Last Resort (SoLR) process.
+The new energy supplier often incurs significant costs as part of this process, and under Ofgem rules they are allowed to recover those costs via a levy on everyone's energy bill - this also factors into the standing charge.

 How do you estimate my usage?